giladsegal10/hello-world/README.md

 # hello-world
 A test repository for practice
-My name is Gilad Segal and I live in karmiel.
+My name is Gilad Segal and I live in karmiel!
+I am learning how to use GitHub!